bras1223/SMTE6-CUBO/README.md

 # README

-The backend project for SMTE6-Fortnite (codename)
+The backend project for CUBO

 * Ruby: 2.3
 * Rails: 5